Music Didn’t Transfer to New iPhone? Reasons & Fixes

 iCloud not syncing data between devices?
 Check if your internet connection and Apple ID settings are correct.

 Fix 2.
-Check your login Apple ID
+Verify Apple ID Login

 If you don't sign in with the same Apple ID on both iPhones, Apple Music can't be synced to another iPhone either.
 Follow these steps to confirm the Apple ID is signed in to your device.

-Sign Out Apple ID
+Sign Out Apple ID on Settings

 Fix 3.
-Check iPhone storage
+Check iPhone Storage

 If your iPhone storage is full, then it won't be able to hold the music transferred from your old iPhone.
 You can delete unwanted files on your new iPhone: